t18d/taboo-concordance/README.md

         standard for ideographs that Unicode declines to encode separately from their unified counterpart.</li>
       <li>Ideographs with <strong>omitted stroke(s)</strong> in Huang (2024) are
-        covered insofar as they are available in FSung v1.70.</li>
+        covered insofar as they are available in FSung v1.70.
+Such ideographs may be included before they land in FSung, and will be enclosed in a pair of ~.</li>
     </ul>
   </details>
 </p>